dev2ved/demo-k8s/demo-dotnet/README.md

-# demo-java
+# demo-dotnet
 This module is used to get one's feet wet with K8s.
-It contains the steps to build and run the demo-java app.
+It contains the steps to build and run the demo-dotnet app.
 It will look at how to test, expose, scale, update and rollback.

 These commands were run using Ubuntu running on VirtualBox.
 Note: sudo will be used to execute commands with elevated privileges.

 ## Steps for pre-built environment
-Open a new terminal and cd to demo-java/
+Open a new terminal and cd to demo-dotnet/
 ### 1) Verify Minikube is 'Running'
 Check the minikube status (Minikube: Running; kubectl: Currently Configured):
 ```